 Famous for rumors of concealing alien craft and even aliens themselves, Area 51 is a popular stop for UFO enthusiasts or those who love a good conspiracy theory.
 Even if those topics don’t strike a chord with you, visiting the gates of Area 51 is a unique and somewhat intimidating experience.

-There came a point we considered turning back until we noticed that off in the distance, out in the open desert where there were no roads, there was an unmarked white truck pacing us.
+We had considered turning back until we noticed that off in the distance, out in the open desert where there were no roads, there was an unmarked white truck pacing us.
 We knew we must on the right track and kept moving forward.
 Then we began to notice random wires running across the ground just off the road.
 Electronic surveillance?
 I started to get a bit nervous.
 Maybe this wasn’t the best idea I’ve ever had.

 We finally reached the front gate of Area 51 and although I’ve always wanted to see it with my own eyes, I never for one moment felt anything but uneasy.
 There was just something about that place that seemed menacing.
 Maybe it was the high tech equipment beyond the fence or maybe the unmarked white truck sitting within 200 feet of us on top of a hill.
-You can see the road that leads up to where the truck was just behind the Constantine wire.

 Old Tempiute Mine